OnkarBhattacharya/PortfolioForge/README.md

    ```bash
    npm run dev
    ```
-   Open [http://localhost:9002](http://localhost:9002) to see your application.
+   Open [http://localhost:3000](http://localhost:3000) to see your application.

 2. **Experience the Magic**: Sign up for an account, import your CV on the "Import Data" page, and watch the AI build the foundation of your portfolio.
 Use the "AI Assistant" to generate compelling copy and see your live portfolio come to life.

 ---

+## Contributing

+We welcome contributions from the community!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved.

 ## Key Implemented Features